mhoss97/Educational-platform-for-buildings/README.md

 To cite the FMI-MLC package, please use:

 *Gehbauer, Christoph, Rippl, Andreas and Lee, Eleanor.
 2021.
 Advanced Control of Dynamic Facades and HVAC with Reinforcement Learning based on standardized co-Simulation.
 Building Simulation 2021.*

+## Additional Documentation
+For more details about the running simulation and data handling, see the [additional README](README2.md).